 Electrolyte water can help you rehydrate quickly if you’ve been sweating heavily or suffering from vomiting or diarrhoea.

 I’m not just talking about your prescription meds (which are obviously very important).
 I’m talking about all the over-the-counter items that help your body tolerate prescription drugs and ease any symptoms you have.

 I have a wide variety of chronic illnesses – ranging from severe nerve pain, autoimmunity to circulatory issues.
 Each one needs individual attention.

 So I understand that everyone is different and therefore the meds you keep next to your bed need to be different too.
 As a general rule, here is what I like to have handy if a flare comes:

 - Electrolyte tabs;

 - Joint and muscle rub (such as CBD cream);

 - A blood pressure monitor.

-This is not something pet owners harp on about for nothing.
 It’s 100% proven that pets can be good for your health and help aid with chronic illness.
 So they can help you during a flare!